kimutaimeshack/FarewayStreetFood/readme.md

-PROJECT NAME: Photographic site
+PROJECT NAME: StreetFood site

 AUTHOR      : meshack kimutai

 PROJECT Description

 This web project was created using basically html and css.
-The project is all about the photographic.
-This project have the photos of nature,people, animals, landscape and the favorite songs.
+The project is a bout the StreetFood website.
+It has the following parts which are Home ,About the site, Menu, Street Food , Catering,  Reservation,  Gallery and Contact.
+Here is the live link of the project:
 THE PROJECT SCREENSHOOT :